-- The most common place for teenagers to access alcohol is enabled by a parent or a carer.
-Those in parental roles can make a huge difference to the long-term health and wellbeing of our children by agreeing not to supply alcohol to teenagers in our homes. - Four hours or more of daily social media use creates significant risk for problems associated with sleep, mood and self-esteem.
+- The most common way for teenagers in Monaghan to access alcohol is through a parent or a carer.
+Those in parental roles can make a huge difference to the long-term health and wellbeing of our children by agreeing not to supply alcohol to teenagers in our homes or purchase it for them to consume elsewhere. - Four hours or more of daily social media use creates significant risk for problems associated with sleep, mood and self-esteem.
 Undisturbed sleep is important for development and between 8 and 10 hours is recommended.
-Limiting social media and screen use and keeping screens out of bedrooms at night will really help. - Unstructured time spent with peers is mainly spent in outside environments or homes with no adult supervision.
+Limiting social media and screen use and keeping screens out of bedrooms at night will really help.